 Value of Solar Tariff

-Net Metering In San Antonio
+Net Metering in San Antonio

 What Renewable Energy Standards and Incentives Does San Antonio Have?

-Texas’s Renewable Portfolio Standard
+Texas Renewable Portfolio Standard

 In 1999 Texas created a renewable generation requirement of 5,880 megawatts by 2015.
-This standard was reset to 10,000 megawatts by 2025.
+The standard then reset to a voluntary 10,000 megawatts by 2025.

 Solar Carve Out